ahc2483/TitanUI/README.md

 TitanUI
 =======

-UI Components for Titanium Mobile
+TitanUI is a CommonJS module for Titanium Mobile that adds UI helpers to simplify some frequently used UI elements and effects